MicrosoftDocs/playfab-docs/playfab-docs/features/playerdata/quickstart.md

 Get started using PlayFab Player Data.
 This quickstart shows you how to set and retrieve player data using C# in Unity and using PlayFab CloudScript.

 Player data is information that applies to an individual player or player group (shared data) and is stored as Key/Value Pairs (KVPs) by PlayFab.
-This topic covers client API calls, which are safe to call from any process or context.
+This article covers client API calls, which are safe to call from any process or context.
 It also covers server API calls, which should *only* be made from a dedicated server process you control, or a carefully secured CloudScript call.
 Server APIs require your dev secret key, which you should never provide-to or publish-with your client.

-The C# Samples in this topic are written for the Unity SDK.
+The C# Samples in this article are written for the Unity SDK.
 The Unity SDK uses an event driven model to handle non-synchronous tasks.
-To run the sample code using the standard C# or Xamarin C# SDKs you must modify the code to use an async Task model.
+To run the sample code using the standard C# or Xamarin C# SDKs, you must modify the code to use an async Task model.
 Methods that must be modified have Async append to the method name in the signature.
 For example, SetObject in the Unity SDK becomes SetObjectAsync in the standard C# SDK.
 For more information, see [Asynchronous programming with async and await](/dotnet/csharp/programming-guide/concepts/async/).

 ## Requirements